 My advice to anyone who is dealing with a difficult, and in this case, a “crazy and lying” supervisor, beat them at their own game.
 Fight back with all you’ve got.
 If you have a union, go to your union and file a grievance every time the supervisor says something to you that you deem inappropriate or out-of-line.
 Go outside the agency or company you work for.
 Don’t threaten a lawsuit, file one!
 Go to the State Labor Board to file a complaint.
 File a complaint at the federal level.
 I filed a complaint with the Federal EEO office that she was racially prejudice (I am African-American; she is Caucasian).
 I knew I couldn’t prove it, but I felt very strongly that she was, so I filed the complaint anyway.
 I had five (5) separate grievances with my union against her for various reasons.

 One day, in a staff meeting, the manager of the department announced that his woman (the supervisor from hell) was retiring.
 Very suspicious.
 People don’t just retire from their jobs suddenly.
 Retirement requires planning, sometime taking years in the process.
-Nobody bought the store that she decided to retire because her husband had retired and she didn’t want to make the commute from where they lived into the metropolitan area.
+Nobody bought the story that she decided to retire because her husband had retired and she didn’t want to make the commute from where they lived into the metropolitan area.
 A likely story.

-Anyone who is dealing with a crazed, maniacal supervisor, take my advice–fight, fight, fight with all you’ve got?
+Anyone who is dealing with a crazed, maniacal supervisor, take my advice–fight, fight, fight with all you’ve got!
 Don’t let some unscrupulous loony tune sabotage your plans and your future to satisfy their own evil agenda.
 Remember, her goal was to get me fired, but look how it turned out.
 She’s gone and I’m still here!

 Dr. James Said